The Pros and Cons of Using an Online Blog Software or a Content Management System (CMS)

 Other Differences in Operation

 There are other differences in the way you do things when you use a blog software and when you create a site using a web editor.
-Since the following are neither advantages nor disadvantages, but just difference in the way things are done, I've listed them separately.
+Since the following are neither advantages nor disadvantages, but just differences in the way things are done, I've listed them separately.

-The Need to Make Offline Backups
+1. The Need to Make Offline Backups

 When you use an online software, be it a blogging script or a content management system, your content is created online.
 You have to remember to create a backup of your database as well as the other files that you have modified.
-You cannot view the contents of this backup the way you can view the offline copy of your website with a web editor, since the backup is typically in a special database format suitable for importing back into the blog software and not a human-readable or browser-readable web page format.
+You cannot view the contents of this backup the way you can view the offline copy of your website with a web editor, since the backup is typically in a special database format suitable for importing back into the blog software and not a browser-readable web page format.

-Changing a Web Host Requires Different Steps
+2. Changing a Web Host Requires Different Steps

 If you are accustomed to having a static site, changing web hosts involves moving the static HTML files on your website.